-n external strategy bodies around cases that should be reported to them. ating with them on complex cases preparing brief statements and reports ed 3 Actively environm promote discussion on medico-legal aspects of cases within the clinical nent decisions te in decision making with regard to resuscitation decisions and around related to driving, discussing the issues openly but sensitively with and relatives Work with external strategy bodies around cases that should be reported Collaborating with them on complex cases providing full medico-legal stops as required and present material in court where necessary ating with them on complex cases providing full medico-legal statements 4 Lead the clinical team in ensuring that medico-legal factors are considered openly and consistently wherever appropriate in the care of a patient.
-Ensuring that patients and relatives are involved openly in all such decisions Emergency department context Maintains full registration and membership of a defence society, seeking advice where necessary on responses to complaints 1 Supports FY1s in the department and ensures they work within limits, including not discharging patients Completes police statements promptly and effectively Completes Coroner's reports promptly and effectively 2 Manages information relating to patients as victims of assault including gunshot wounds, attempted murder or domestic violence - reporting these appropriately without breaching confidentiality Follows local vulnerable adults policies - reporting where appropriate and providing adequate information for case conferences Presents evidence in the Coroner's court for patients from the ED Presents evidence in criminal court for victims of assault
+Work with external strategy bodies around cases that should be reported to them.
+Collaborating with them on complex cases preparing brief statements and reports as required 3 Actively promote discussion on medico-legal aspects of cases within the clinical environment Participate in decision making with regard to resuscitation decisions and around decisions related to driving, discussing the issues openly but sensitively with patients and relatives 4 Work with external strategy bodies around cases that should be reported to them.
+Collaborating with them on complex cases providing full medico-legal statements as required and present material in court where necessary 4 Lead the clinical team in ensuring that medico-legal factors are considered openly and consistently wherever appropriate in the care of a patient.
+Ensuring that patients and relatives are involved openly in all such decisions Emer gency department context Maintains full registration and membership of a defence society, seeking advice where necessary on responses to complaints 1 Supports FY1s in the department and ensures they work within limits, including not discharging patients Completes police statements promptly and effectively Completes Coroner's reports promptly and effectively Manages information relating to patients as victims of assault including gunshot wounds, attempted murder or domestic violence - reporting these appropriately without breaching confidentiality 2 Follows local vulnerable adults policies - reporting where appropriate and providing adequate information for case conferences Presents evidence in the Coroner's court for patients from the

-Manages terminally ill resuscitation patients, appropriately seeking and applying end-of-life decisions or advance directives 3 Manages cases of drug users - by seeking information on standard treatment programme and appropriately providing replacement prescriptions when required and within agreed guidelines Manages drugs of abuse when found on patients in appropriate and legal manner Completes CICA reports appropriately 4 Applies for specialist registration promptly 4 Understands safe and lawful restraint Leadership Specialty trainees should demonstrate competence in all elements of domains, with some evidence in setting direction Demonstrating personal qualities Seeks advice on legal matters from consultant, senior nurse or Trust legal representatives where required Working with others Gives advice to junior trainees and nurses regarding self-dischedisclosure of information or other legal issues - acknowledging with they are not sure Managing the service Ensures shift leaders are fully aware of potential legal problems during the shift by communication and adequate handover from previous shift e.g. deceased patients to the Coroner, high risk patients who have self discharged, police enquiries Improving services Works with local police stations to improve communication and turn around times for police statements 33111333 Works with the Coroner to set up information sharing Setting direction Make sure legal and ethical dilemmas form part of departmental meetings and policies
+Manages terminally ill resuscitation patients, appropriately seeking and applying end-of-life decisions or advance directives 3 Manages cases of drug users - by seeking information on standard treatment programme and appropriately providing replacement prescriptions when required and within agreed guidelines Manages drugs of abuse when found on patients in appropriate and legal manner Completes CICA reports appropriately 4 Applies for specialist registration 4 promptly Understands safe and lawful Leadership Specialty trainees should demonstrate competence in all elements of domains, with some evidence in setting direction Demonstrating personal qualities Seeks advice on legal matters from consultant, senior nurse or Trust legal representatives where required Working with others Gives advice to junior trainees and nurses regarding self-discharge disclosure of information or other legal issues - acknowledging where they are not sure Managing the service Ensures shift leaders are fully aware of potential legal problems during the shift by communication and adequate handover from previous shift e.g. deceased patients to the Coroner, high risk patients who have self discharged, police enquiries Improving services Works with local police stations to improve communication and turn around times for policestatements 2CI VICE2 Works with the Coroner to set up information sharing Setting direction Make sure legal and ethical dilemmas form part ofdepartmental meetings and policies